21Charan/Deals-Bio/README.md

     nice-to-haves.
 Copy emails of the top 10 in one click.
 - **Pulse tab** — workforce capacity view:
   - KPI strip (this-month avg, on-bench, healthy, stretched, burnout watch).
-  - Filterable monthly utilization heatmap (PwC orange/rose ramp).
+  - Filterable monthly utilization heatmap (school test orange/rose ramp).
 Click any cell or name to open the bio.
 Paginated at 60 employees per page so it stays fast at scale.
   - Three insight cards: On the Bench (lowest util this month), Watch List